react-dnd/react-dnd/docs/00 Quick Start/Overview.md

 Like Flux, React DnD uses data, and not the views, as the source of truth.
 When you drag something across the screen, we don't say that a component, or a DOM node is being dragged.
 Instead, we say that an *item* of a certain *type* is being dragged.

 What is an item?
 An *item* is a plain JavaScript object *describing* what's being dragged.
 For example, in a Kanban board application, when you drag a card, an item might look like `{ cardId: 42 }`.
-In a Chess game, when you pick up a figure, the item might look like `{ fromCell: 'C5', figure: 'queen' }`. **Describing the dragged data as a plain object helps you keep the components decoupled and unaware of each other.**
+In a Chess game, when you pick up a piece, the item might look like `{ fromCell: 'C5', piece: 'queen' }`. **Describing the dragged data as a plain object helps you keep the components decoupled and unaware of each other.**

 What is a type, then?
 A *type* is a string (or a [symbol](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Symbol)) uniquely identifying *a whole class of items* in your application.
 In a Kanban board app, you might have a `'card'` type representing the draggable cards and a `'list'` type for the draggable lists of those cards.
-In Chess, you might only have a single `'figure'` type.
+In Chess, you might only have a single `'piece'` type.

 Types are useful because, as your app grows, you might want to make more things draggable, but you don't necessarily want all the existing drop targets to suddenly start reacting to them. **Types let you specify which drag sources and drop targets are compatible.** You're probably going to have an enumeration of the type constants in your application, just like you may have an enumeration of Flux action types.